-10 Downing Street's garden will be part of this year's London Open Gardens festival.
+10 Downing Street's garden will again be part of this year's London Open Gardens festival.

 It's part of the annual London Open Gardens weekend, which sees many usually off-limits gardens fling open their gates to the public.

 Needless to say, demand is likely to greatly outstrip supply.
-The very few places available are allocated by ballot — open from 10am on 14 April until 11.59pm on 6 May.
+The very few places available (fewer than 50 in fact) are allocated by ballot — open from now until 11.30pm on Tuesday 5 May.

 Meanwhile, booking for other London Opens Gardens locations — including Battersea Roof Gardens, Marlborough House Gardens and the Sanctuary Garden at Freedom from Torture — is now open.